These delicious vegan protein pancakes are gluten-free and high in protein for a power breakfast. They’re also light and fluffy and super easy!

 So, I don’t think it’s a secret we love pancakes around these parts!

 And these protein pancakes are just perfect for when you want something gluten-free that’s also a bit higher in protein.

-The little protein punch for these pancakes comes from some vegan vanilla protein powder.
-Depending on what brand of protein powder you use you may get slightly more or less protein – the one we used added 25g of protein to the recipe – but either way it’s going to be close!
+The protein punch for these pancakes comes from vegan vanilla protein powder.
+Depending on what brand of protein powder you use you may get slightly more or less protein – the one we used added 25g of protein to the recipe – but either way it’s going to be close.

 How To Make Vegan Protein Pancakes

-- Sift some gluten free all purpose flour into a mixing bowl and add some vegan vanilla protein powder, sugar, baking powder and salt.
+- Sift gluten free all purpose flour into a mixing bowl and add vegan vanilla protein powder, sugar, baking powder and salt.
+Mix together.

-- Add some soy milk, vanilla, oil and the flax egg to the mixing bowl and whisk it up with a hand whisk to remove any lumps.
+- Add the flax egg, soy milk, vanilla extract and oil to the mixing bowl and mix it into a batter.
+Use a hand whisk briefly to remove any lumps.

-We used olive oil in the batter and to fry the pancakes but you can also switch this for a different oil.
-If you’re using coconut oil though then make sure it’s melted first before you add it to the batter.
+Olive oil – we used olive oil in the batter and to fry the pancakes but you can definitely switch this for a different oil.
+If you’re using coconut oil then make sure it’s melted first before you add it to the batter.

 Keep any leftovers in the fridge and enjoy within around 5 days.
 You can reheat them in the toaster or microwave.
 They do also freeze well.
 Let them cool completely before freezing them and then once frozen, reheat them in the toaster or microwave until heated through.